Hosseinkakavand1376/Thesis_Final/README.md

 ---

-## 🙏 Acknowledgements
+## Acknowledgements

 This work builds upon the CCARS framework introduced by:

-- Dilillo et al. (2023). *"Competitive Calibration Adaptive Reweighted Sampling for Hyperspectral Data."*
+- Dilillo et al. (2023). *Competitive Calibration Adaptive Reweighted Sampling for Hyperspectral Data.*
-- Dilillo et al. (2025). *"Enhancing CCARS for Non-Linear Classification."*
+- Dilillo et al. (2025). *Enhancing CCARS for Non-Linear Classification.*

 ---

-## 📄 License
+## License

 The LaTeX source and Python scripts in this repository are made available for academic use.
 The thesis document itself is © 2026 Hossein Kakavand, Politecnico di Torino.